How To Be At Peace With Food In 3 Easy Steps

 While you adjust to this new form of accountability, you’ll have many opportunities to slip back into self-criticism, skepticism and negative thinking about your state.

-The good news is that all of these opportunities push you to become even more clear and stronger in your resolve to change your relationship with food and your body.
+The good news is that these opportunities push you to become even more transparent and assertive in your resolve to change your relationship with food and your body.

 And, as you practice, you’ll develop habits that support your changes and self-compassion makes it all easier.